 From the Hummock Ranges in the north-east across to Port Broughton in the north, Yorke Peninsula is the traditional home of the Adjahdura people.
 You can still find artefacts in various townships, including Tiddy Widdy Beach, Moonta Bay, Point Pearce and Point Yorke.
 Take the Aboriginal Cultural Tour if you would like to know more about the area's Indigenous inhabitants.

 Yorke Peninsula is full of surprises.
 In 1919, World War One pilot and aviation pioneer, Captain Harry Butler, made the first airmail flight from Adelaide to the Yorke Peninsula.
 He was the first man to fly across Gulf St Vincent and the first to fly over water in the southern hemisphere.

 Captain Butler's Red Devil Bristol monoplane rests in a display hangar in Minlaton.
 It is believed to be the only genuine one of its kind left in the world.

 Get information on the Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf, sun and sand.
 See why the Yorke Peninsula is one of South Australia’s most popular holiday spots.
 Find out more and plan your next holiday with the Yorke Peninsula Visitor Guide.

 Here are some great ideas for you to try while you’re in the area.

-There are plenty of events on in the Yorke Peninsula.
-Here are some ideas you might like.
+There are plenty of events happening on the Yorke Peninsula.